-Johnson was a follower of Ludwig Mies van der Rohe, helping the Bauhaus director to come to America during the Nazi regime, and the Glass House was influenced by Mies van der Rohe’s Farnsworth House (1947) in Plano, Illinois.
+Johnson was a follower of Ludwig Mies van der Rohe, helping the Bauhaus director to come to America during the Nazi regime.
+The Glass House was influenced by Mies van der Rohe’s Farnsworth House (1947) in Plano, Illinois.

-Johnson visited the property for 58 years with his long-time partner David Whitney, who passed away in the same year and helped design the grounds, and collected most of the art on show.
+Johnson visited the property for 58 years with his long-time partner David Whitney, who passed away in the same year.
+I was fascinated to discover that he helped design the grounds, and collected most of the art on show.

-There’s a choice of tours, starting and ending at the Visitor Center in Downtown New Canaan, the most concise lasting for an hour and the most in-depth taking place on weekends and lasting for 2.5 hours.
+There’s a choice of tours, starting and ending at the Visitor Center in downtown New Canaan.
+The most concise of these lasts for an hour, while the most in-depth takes place on weekends and lasts for 2.5 hours.

 2. Waveny Park

-It’s also prominent in New Canaan’s events calendar, staging weekly concerts on Wednesdays in summer, as well as the Fourth of July fireworks, plays at the Powerhouse and an annual Easter egg hunt.
+It’s also prominent in New Canaan’s events calendar, staging weekly concerts on Wednesdays in summer.
+You’ve also got the Fourth of July fireworks, plays at the Powerhouse, and an annual Easter egg hunt.